MANISHKUMAR1234567890/NER-in-Bio-Medical/README.md

                                                  Deployment

-The model "en_ner_bc5cdr_md" after training on different epoch size is deployed which give good precision using streamlit.
+The model "en_ner_bc5cdr_md" after training on different epoch size is deployed which give good precision using streamlit.Then styling is added using the CSS.